 A company can make changes in capital deployment by reducing the capital allocated to underperforming segments and increasing capital allocations to well-performing segments.
 This strategy aims to reduce capital allocations to less profitable areas and use the capital more efficiently.
 American International Group (AIG) implemented this strategy to remain afloat after the 2008 financial crisis.
 The company improved capital allocation to the most productive business segments to boost its revenue base.
 It also disposed of some of its assets to raise additional capital.
-AIG used the funds to pay back government bailout money that it had received.
+AIG used the funds to pay back the government bailout money that it had received.

 Fallen Angels vs. Rising Star Bonds

 Fallen angels are bonds that were previously investment grade but have since been downgraded to junk bond status due to the decline in the issuer’s credit rating.
 On the other hand, rising stars are those bonds that were previously considered to be speculation grade, but have grown their revenues over time.
-They are close to the level of investment grade bonds and considered to have a reduced risk of default.
+They are close to the level of investment-grade bonds and are considered to have a reduced risk of default.
 Most rising star bonds are issued by relatively new businesses that do not have a history of debt repayment that rating agencies can use to assess them.

 Investors may gain from investing in fallen angel bonds by purchasing them just before or after they are downgraded, when prices for such bonds are likely to be lowest.
 A fallen angel’s recovery tends to drive up prices as the demand for the bond increases.
 When investing in rising star bonds, investors must identify a bond at the right time of the market cycle when prices are relatively low.
 If the bond gets an improvement in credit rating, it is a sign that the issuer is more likely to meet its debt obligations.
-Once the rising star moves to an investment grade bond, the issuer can access funding from a larger pool of investors who shy away from junk bonds.
+Once the rising star moves to an investment-grade bond, the issuer can access funding from a larger pool of investors who shy away from junk bonds.